Sijia L. Liu

 Research Areas: ML / NLP / LLM

 Hello!
 I am a 2nd year CS PhD at Princeton University where I am fortunate to be advised by Prof. Karthik Narasimhan at Princeton Language and Intelligence.
-I am fascinated by the interactive nature of language, and am actively working on topics mostly related to LLM post-training and agentic behavior.
-Previously, I worked as a research scientist in Amazon Foundation Model (Amazon AGI) Post-Training team where I contributed as a founding member to the development of Nova – the state-of-the-art text and multimodal models and Alexa Prize SocialBot with Dr. Yang Liu and Prof. Dilek Hakkani-Tur in Sunnyvale, CA. Before that, I received my Bachelors from Peking University and my Masters from Carnegie Mellon University.
+My research primarily focuses on LLM post-training and long-horizon agents.
+Previously, I worked as a research scientist in Amazon AGI Post-Training team where I contributed as a founding member to the development of Nova – the state-of-the-art text and multimodal models and Alexa Prize SocialBot with Dr. Yang Liu and Prof. Dilek Hakkani-Tur in Sunnyvale, CA. Before that, I received my Bachelors from Peking University and my Masters from Carnegie Mellon University.

-Outside of work, I value health and enjoy sports including snowboarding, badminton, running (half marathon PR 02:10:15 set at Brooklyn, Apr 2025), volleyball and rock climbing.
+Outside of work, I value health and enjoy sports including snowboarding, badminton and running (half marathon PR 02:10:15 set at Brooklyn, Apr 2025).
 Being a language lover at heart, I’ve been pre-trained with Chinese and fine-tuned on English, Korean, German and Japanese, but I might suffer from catastrophic forgetting sometimes.
 I am also a cat lover and own a cute beige American shorthair.

 news